 Many hams have a VHF/UHF radio and antenna for local communication, especially if they are involved in EmComm.
 Ideally you have an exterior antenna up high for best performance with your radio.
 The downside to that is that vertically-oriented VHF/UHF monopole antennas are a juicy target for lightning strikes.
 Basically, they look like a lightning rod.

-Don’t be fooled by simple lightning arrestors on your antenna.
-Those are good to have but they help only with minor stray lightning bolts.
-A direct strike on your antenna cannot be stopped by a simple arrestor; there is too much energy involved to dissipate.
+Common lightning arresters on your antenna feed line help only with minor stray lightning bolts.
+A direct strike on your antenna cannot be stopped by a simple arrester; there is too much energy involved to dissipate.
 The radio will be destroyed in such a case, along with possible damage and injury.

 So what can you do to protect yourself and your radio from lightning?
-The best way is to unplug the coaxial cable from the radio and stick the end out a window or pointing towards a good ground away from any electronics.
+In addition to using arresters the best way is to unplug the coaxial cable from the radio and stick the end out a window or pointing towards a good ground away from any electronics.
 This is generally good practice during a thunderstorm or when you leave home for an extended period of time and stormy weather might arise.

 Attic installation is best because it gets you as high as practical.
 That is unless you have a metal roof or radiant barrier.
 These will block most of the electromagnetic waves coming to or from your antenna.
 Still, depending on the roof shape and how much metal surrounds the antenna, some signal may get in or out.
 You’ll never know without testing and experimentation.

 If you have a full-metal jacket around your attic you will need to put up an indoor antenna.
 You might hang a roll-up J-pole on the wall or even use a mobile antenna resting on a cookie sheet.
 The higher you can get it inside your house the better.
 The closer to an exterior wall the better, particularly in the direction of the repeater.